zzhang82/web422/policies-standards.md

 * Lectures will explain and demonstrate the skills and concepts you need to complete the assignments.

 * Frequent absence will be noted.
 You are responsible on all tests and labs for any material covered or assigned in class.
-People who do not come to class generally have significant problems completing their labs and traditionally do not perform well on their tests.
+People who do not come to class generally have significant problems completing their assignments and traditionally do not perform well on their tests.

 * Classes will start on time and late arrivals must not disturb the class.
 Enter quietly and take a seat.
 Do not disturb the class by asking questions about what took place before your arrival.